privacycg/CHIPS/README.md

 User agents must limit third-party domains to just one or some small number of cookies per-partition.
 The number of cookies in a single partition per third-party is scoped by domain so that a third-party could not circumvent this limit by registering new subdomains.

 Based on [feedback on this proposal](https://github.com/privacycg/CHIPS/issues/48) that both a lower limit of cookies per-partition as well as a lower maximum size of individual partitioned cookies will pose problems for developers, we suggest a limit based on the total amount of memory used up by cookies of a partitioned site.
-This limit could be 10kb.
+This limit could be 10 kibibytes.

 User agents may enforce some global limit on the number of partitioned cookies in the cookie jar.
 This is to ensure that as a user visits more top-level sites over time that the number of partitioned cookies saved to their machine does not grow over time without bound.